bithunger/bithunger/README.md

-## 👋 I'm Nur Hosain Likhon.
+### 👋 I'm Nur Hosain Likhon.
+---

 #### About Me 🚀
-🎓 I graduated in Computer Science and Engineering from Dhaka International University.
+- 🎓 Graduated in Computer Science and Engineering from Dhaka International University.
-👀 I’m interested in Web development, Researching.
-🌱 I’m currently learning Python-Django, ML.
+- 👀 Interested in web development and research.
+- 🌱 Currently learning Python, Django, and machine learning.

 #### Technologies & Tools 🔧